Fuzzball Documentation

 Once you’ve created both files, add the template to the workflow catalog using the create command:

-# fuzzball application create <TEMPLATE_FILE> <VALUES_FILE> [flags]
+$ fuzzball workflow catalog create <TEMPLATE_FILE> <VALUES_FILE> [flags]

 For example:

-# fuzzball application create hello-world-template.yaml hello-world-values.yaml \
+$ fuzzball workflow catalog create hello-world-template.yaml hello-world-values.yaml \

 --name "Hello World" \